Bali – Handling Money, Cash and Payments

 There is some ATM fraud Bali.
 The latest scams have been carried out by Russians and Romanians – not the Indonesians.
 So always check the machine, and observe if you notice something dodgy.

 Credit Cards are gaining ground, and the shops and restaurants usually accept your credit cards.
 Since the shop needs a working landline connection, sometimes it might not work, but usually it’s ok.

 DOn’t expect smaller restaurants or shops to accept cards, since they are simply not equipped for it.

 VERY OFTEN in Bali you will be charged a 2-3% surcharge if you pay by credit card.
 That’s because the vendor has to pay a fee to the credit card companies (1.5-3%) and the vendor is therefore asking you to cover that fee.
 IN a way this is “illegal” and against the terms and conditions of the credit card companies.
 But there is little they can do or are willing to do against this practice.

 Avoid hole-in-the-wall operators by all means, and always ask about any commission imposed before the exchange, as many money changers are advertising better rates and then simply charge a commission.
 Count the money you receive carefully and never ever hand it back to the money changer after you counted it!

-Some of these guys are magicians, and the million you just counted suddenly is less than 700,000 Rupiah after the seller touched the bank notes again!
+Some of these guys are real magicians, and the million you just counted suddenly is less than 900,000 Rupiah after the seller touched the bank notes again!
+And they will blame you and say you took it.
+No fun.
 At times you might even have a nicely printed worthless piece of paper within the stack of bills and you wonder a few hours later, what really happened.